-WILLY VAN DER MEEREN, two-tone cabinet for Tubax
+WILLY VAN DER MEEREN, Two-Tone Cabinet for Tubax

 Beautiful two-tone wardrobe designed by Willy Van Der Meeren for Tubax, Belgium, in 1952.
 This piece shows the essence of Belgian industrial mid-century furniture design, often used in schools and factories.
 Its design has sliding doors in shades of grey and dark blue lacquered metal, accented by solid teakwood handles, a signature of Van Der Meeren's style and found in the designs of Jean Prouvé and Charlotte Perriand.
 The wardrobe offers three shelves on one side and a clothes rail on the other.